 To commemorate the 250th anniversary of Captain Cook’s first voyage, Ball Watch Company have released this breathtaking Ball Trainmaster Endeavour Chronometer Limited Edition watch.
 With a stunning three-hand dial with date display and a unique aesthetic inspired by the Harrison Chronometer Nr.
-4, the very timekeeper Captain Cook used on his expeditions to determine his position, this gorgeous instrument is the perfect tribute to one of Britain’s greatest pioneering heroes.
+4, the very timekeeper Captain Cook used on his 2nd expedition to determine his position, this gorgeous instrument is the perfect tribute to one of Britain’s greatest pioneering heroes.

 The dial of the Ball Trainmaster Endeavour Chronometer Limited Edition watch is stunning, kept simple with white enamel, painted Roman numerals and sleek ocean blue hands.
 James Cook’s signature has been included on the dial at 6 o clock to compliment the traditional BALL logo above it.
 The seconds hand is also beautifully decorated with a ‘RR’ decoration at its tip to tribute the brand’s relationship with the American railroads.

 While the classic Roman numerals provide a traditional aesthetic, the hands and dial are equipped with 14 of the brand’s famous micro gas tubes for an undeniably modern finish.
 For those who haven’t come across Ball’s micro gas tubes before, they offer incredible luminosity in the dark considered to be 100 times brighter than markings using luminous pain.
 They are completely self-powered by natural and artificial light with a lifetime reaching over 25 years.